beachygreg/RestModelGenerator/README.md

 + Java

-Feel free to get started!
-Replace the model files in the `models` directory with some of your own then run `org.remotetech.modelGenerator.Generator`.
+Get started fast!
+Replace the example model files in the `models` directory with some of your own then run `org.remotetech.modelGenerator.Generator`.

 Creating model files
 --------------------